 • Bacterial population size: The size of the beneficial bacterial population in the aquarium can influence their ability to withstand the impact of salt.
 Larger populations may be more resilient and able to recover more easily from salt-induced disruptions.

-See also Best bio media for aquarium
+See also Best salt for marine aquarium

 Considering these factors, it is recommended that aquarium owners carefully monitor the salt concentration and duration of exposure in their tanks to minimize any negative impacts on beneficial bacteria.
 Regular water testing and maintenance can help ensure a healthy and balanced bacteria ecosystem in the aquarium.